- 11 Dec 2024

 resource "qwilt_cdn_site_activation" "example" { site_id = qwilt_cdn_site_configuration.example.site_id revision_id = qwilt_cdn_site_configuration.example.revision_id certificate_id = qwilt_cdn_certificate.example.cert_id }

-Including a certificate_id in the site activation resource links the certificate to the site.
+Including a certificate_id in the site activation resource links a certificate to the site.
 When you apply the configuration, the certificate is published together with the site.

 Initialize the working directory if you have not already done so.